trustoverip/tswg-keri-specification/spec/spec.md

 Some fields, such as the `i` and `di` fields, must each have an AID as its value.
 An AID is a fully qualified primitive as described above [[ref: KERI]] [[ref: KERI-WP]].
 In this context, `i` is short for `ai`, which is short for the Autonomic identifier (AID).
 The AID given by the `i` field may also be thought of as a securely attributable identifier, authoritative identifier, authenticatable identifier, authorizing identifier, or authoring identifier.
 Another way of thinking about an `i` field is that it is the identifier of the authoritative entity to which a statement may be securely attributed, thereby making the statement verifiably authentic via a non-repudiable signature made by that authoritative entity as the Controller of the private key(s).

-The Controller identifier AID, `i` field value that appears in all key events and receipts is the AID that controls the associated KEL.
+The Controller AID, `i` field value is an AID that controls its associated KEL.
+When the Controller Identifier AID, `i` field appears at the top-level of a key event, `[icp, rot, ixn, dip, drt]` or a receipt, `rct` message it refers to the Controller of the associated KEL.
+When the Controller Identifier AID, `i` field appears at the top-level of an Exchange Transaction Inception, `xip` or Exchange, `exn` message it refers to the Controller AID that is appropriate for the Route, `r` field value of that message.
+A Controller AID, `i` field may appear in other places in messages.
+In those cases, its meaning is determined by the context of its appearance.
-The Delegator identifier AID, `di` field in a Delegated Inception, `dip` event is the AID the Delegator.
+The Delegator identifier AID, `di` field in a Delegated Inception, `dip` event is the AID of the Delegator.

 ##### Sequence number field